 In order to be happy, we need to be ourselves.
 It may seem paradoxical, but to be able to be happy, we do need to allow also our unpleasant feelings.
 How can you be genuinely happy when you're not completely yourself, dissatisfied with the feelings that are actually there deep inside?
 If we don't allow all of our feelings, we can only have a superficial sense of happiness, with suffering going on under the surface, leaking out into our awareness every so often.

 Feelings only stay forever if we suppress them.
 They will then stay in our unconscious.
-If we do allow ourselves feeling them as they come up in the moment, they'll run their natural cause, which means that they'll eventually dissolve.
+If we do allow ourselves feeling them as they come up in the moment, they'll run their natural course, which means that they'll eventually dissolve.
 This doesn't mean acting them out, though that can in certain instances help becoming aware.

 Being in touch with your feelings

 Being in touch with yourself means that you face inconvenient truths and unpleasant feelings, when that is what reality is.
 This is the hardest thing to do.
 The information in the other sections of this site can help you with that.
+You can also chat with Eliza, the electronic therapist, which can support your exploring your feelings.

 Spirituality is ultimately about being real, and thereby being yourself.
 Enlightenment is the most radical way of being yourself.
 There usually is a place for meditation in spirituality, to help you become more aware of yourself.